 Dr. med.
 (GB) Tom Stockmann

-English speaking psychiatrist and psychotherapist
+English speaking psychiatrist and psychotherapist in Zürich

 about me

 I studied medicine at the University of Oxford, and trained in psychiatry and psychotherapy in London, becoming a member of the Royal College of Psychiatrists in 2013.
-I worked as a UK National Health Service (NHS) consultant before moving to Switzerland.
-I am employed at Psychcentral.I have held medical education and research fellowships, with honorary academic positions at University College London, Sheffield University and Queen Mary University of London.
-I have multiple peer-reviewed academic publications, including an very widely-read paper re-examining the link between low serotonin and depression.My experience in de-prescribing psychiatric medication was featured in a recent edition of Der Spiegel.
+I worked as a UK National Health Service (NHS) consultant before moving to Switzerland.I have held medical education and research fellowships, with honorary academic positions at University College London, Sheffield University and Queen Mary University of London.
+I have multiple peer-reviewed academic publications, including a widely-read paper re-examining the link between low serotonin and depression.I work as a psychiatrist and psychotherapist.
+My orientation is predominantly psychotherapeutic.

 approach

-I offer an integrated therapeutic approach.
-I draw on numerous influences, including existential philosophy and therapy, person-centred therapy, psychodynamic psychotherapy, cognitive behavioural therapy and open dialogue, as well as mindfulness and other secular aspects of Zen Buddhist practice, such as attitudes to awareness and emotion.I use an evidence-based and collaborative approach to starting and stopping psychiatric medication.
+I offer an integrated, flexible and creative therapeutic approach.
+I draw on several influences, including existential philosophy and therapy, person-centred or humanistic therapy, psychodynamic psychotherapy, cognitive behavioural therapy, open dialogue, mindfulness, and other secular aspects of Buddhist/'Eastern' practices, such as attitudes to awareness, emotion, the body, acceptance and adaptation.I use an evidence-based and collaborative approach to psychiatric medication.
 It is often not necessary.
-I offer support around stopping existing psychiatric medications, which can sometimes be challenging.I am wary of the unhelpful reductionism and medicalisation of the human experience that can result from the uncritical use of diagnoses divorced from wider context.
+I offer support around stopping/'deprescribing' existing psychiatric medications.I am wary of the counterproductive (yet tempting) oversimplification and medicalisation of our complex human experience, seen for example in uncritical use of diagnostic labels without thought of the wider context.
 I aim for a unique and thoughtful, yet pragmatic, joint exploration with each patient.

 publications